bigskysoftware/grugbrain.dev/index.md

 shaman not often ship code.  grug suppose code never shipped is correct, in some sense, but not really what grug mean when say correct!

+grug say tool magic pop up what can do and complete of code major benefit of type system, correctness also good but not so much as tool helper or much as big brain think

-also danger abstraction too high, and big brain code become astral projection of platonic generic turing model of computation into code base.  grug confused and agree some level very elegant but also very hard do anything like record number of club inventory for Grug Inc. task at hand
+also beware: danger abstraction too high, and big brain type code become astral projection of platonic generic turing model of computation into code base.  grug confused and agree some level very elegant but also very hard do anything like record number of club inventory for Grug Inc. task at hand